ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 exactly as written.
 Then click the button at the top of the editor labeled "run ▶".

-You'll see the output of the program you've written in the black window to the bottom left.
+You'll see the output of the program you've written in the black window at the bottom.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/hello-world?lite=true"></iframe>

-If all went well, you should have seen `=> "HELLO WORLD!"` in the black box to the bottom left.
+If all went well, you should have seen `=> "HELLO WORLD!"` in the black window at the bottom (known as the "terminal").
 Yay[^tradition]!
 What just happened?

 [^tradition]: It is [a time-honored tradition](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program){:target="_blank"} that the very first thing a programmer does in a new language is print out "Hello, World!"
 Congratulations — you're now one of us 🙌🏾